aliuygur/wait-for/README.md

 Feel free to contribute as I will allow most merges as long as they don't drasticly break the usage.

-## Building

-First clone down the repository then use the make file to build what you need.
-There is a simple single binary build below, but you also have `build-all` and other commands available in the makefile.

 ## Running

 You can install this using go get and adding to your gopath.
 You can then use as you would any packages.